What dental hygienists need to know to help save lives

-I share this story because of how I looked like image 1, to then looking like image 2.
-And nobody would ever guess I had a problem.
 No matter how a client looks, you never know what that client is going through or what their concerns are.
 We can’t prejudge or assume something by their outward appearance alone.
 Questions need to be asked.
 We need to start the conversation.

 For many years I suffered from:

 - Weight gain

 - Day-time sleepiness